grinnell-cs/csc151-dh/_eboards/eboard04-1.md

 at the keyboard for A problems.
 Partner B should be at the keyboard for B problems.

-Make sure to grab the `decomposition.rkt` file.
+Make sure to grab the `procedures.rkt` file and put it into DrRacket.
 All the instructions are in the file.